-Column/Field Description Add Files to Inventory e the import to create new file associations with target inventory.
-Criteria field is displayed (if it is not already).
-Select No to disable during the import p e the creation of any new file associations with target inventory rocess.
-File Matching Criteria Select the option that identifies the criteria (file path, file MD5, or both) used to determine whether a file associated with an inventory item in the import data file has a match in the target project codebase.
+Column/Field Description Choose File to Import Click Browse next to the Choose File to Import field to search for and select the .zip file containing the JSON project data you are importing.
+Add Files to Inventory File Matching Criteria Select the option that identifies the criteria (file path, file MD5, or both) used to determine whether a file associated with an inventory item in the import data file has a match in the target project codebase.
 Only those files in the import data file that have matches in the target project codebase can be associated with target inventory.
 For a description of the criteria options, see About the File- Matching Criteria for the Import. to n directories above the file If you have selected Check only the file partial path or Check the file MD5 and the partial path in the File Matching Criteria field, provide the directory depth that defines the partial path.
 That is, specify the number of directories above the file name that must be the same before two paths are considered as matches.
 For example, a value of 2 indicates that file paths must match 2 directories above the file name.
 Suppose a file in the import data file has the path /ePortal-1.3/copy1/src/gettext.c and a file in the target codebase has the path /ePortal-2.0/copy1/src/gettext.c.
 With a directory depth of 2, only /copy1/src/gettext.c needs to match in the two file paths to meet the partial-file criterion.
 You can enter a directory-depth value between 1 and 20, inclusively.
 For more information, see About the File-Matching Criteria for the Import.

-Table 8-35 • Import Project Data Dialog (cont.)
+Table 8-36 • Import Project Data Dialog (cont.)